Charles I (1625 - 49) Read about Charles I

 Sixpence

 WJC-7979: 1646 Charles 1st Hammered Silver Civil War Declaration Sixpence.
 Initial mark B - Bridgenorth on Severn.
 A single denomination issue (there were x4 variations of the halfcrown and x3 for the shilling), with only two recorded dies for both obverse and reverse.
 Spink 3041.
 During the Civil War, Bridgnorth was one of the Midlands' main royalist strongholds, and in 1642 many royalist troops were garrisoned there.
 On April 26, 1646, following on directly from the taking of Ashby, Cromwell's Roundheads arrived with orders to take Bridgnorth for the Parliamentarians from the garrison led by Sir Robert Howard.
 After a short three-week siege, even though Bridgnorth was always expected to hold out for much longer, Cromwell was successful and he ordered that the castle be demolished.
 For those interested, these "A" (Ashby) and "B" (Bridgnorth) coins are subject to some discussion as to whether the geographical attributions are actually correct or not.
-A and B mint coins are certainly linked although saying that, there are no recorded, unambiguous B over A coins, which we might expect.
+A and B mint coins are certainly linked (following the fall of Ashby on 28th February 1646, the garrison then marched to Bridgnorth which fell on 26th April 1646), although saying that, there are no recorded, unambiguous B over A coins, which we might expect.
 Bridgnorth produced a relatively large number of different dies for such a short siege - at least 3 halfcrown obverses, 5 reverses; shillings 2 obverses & 3 reverses; sixpences 2 of each; groats 1 obverse and 2 reverses; threepences 1 of each; half groat 1 of each.
 This may have been forward-planning, based on the above expectation that the garrison would not capitulate so quickly.
-It is the "A" coins that are the biggest problem: most examples (and admittedly they are very rare indeed) turn up along the Welsh Borders or in Wales (I'm cognisant of an unsubstantiated tale of an Ashby shilling being found literally in the church wall at Ashby by workmen last century), which is nowhere near Ashby.
+It is the "A" coins that are the biggest problem: most examples (and admittedly they are very rare indeed) turn up along the Welsh Borders or in Wales (I'm cognisant of an unsubstantiated tale of an Ashby shilling being found literally in the church wall at Ashby by workmen last century but it may well be apocryphal), which is nowhere near Ashby.
 Abergavenny has been put forward as an alternative but with nothing other than circumstantial evidence, so far.
-Also, the silver content of A and B mint coins have a higher than required silver content - metrology indicates that the silver is finer than .925 and so the source could well be ducatoons which were .950 fine.
+However, the silver content of A and B mint coins have a higher than required silver content - metrology indicates that the silver is finer than .925 and so the source could well be captured and subsequently recycled ducatoons which were .950 fine.
 This would require the mint to be at or near a port, a box Ashby most definitely does not tick.
 Toned VF for issue.
 Ex T. Matthews, sold to the Haddenham collection 1985, ex Spink. £1,995

 Standard Issues